wlach/wrla.ch/idrs/202602010059-reboot-in-python.md

 Frog allows browsing a view of all entries, or by tag using pagination (configurable limit per page, let's go with 10).

-In addition to the blog, we want to have one static page "about" linked from the header.
-This will just be a markdown page rendered at `/about.html` using the same template as the rest of the site.
-The header will be static for now, but keep the mechanism for generating static pages general in case we want to create more in the future.
+In addition to the log, we want to have one static page "about" linked from the header.
+This will just be a markdown page rendered at `/about/` using the same template as the rest of the site.
+The header should iterate over all static pages (for future expansion).

 All template content should go into `src` as well, under the appropriate directory (e.g. `src/css`).